Wind Damage Roof Repair

 Edge Metal & Flashing Detail

 Drip edge, valley flashing, step flashing, chimney saddles, and skylight curbs all checked for separation or uplift.
-Frequent scope-addition opportunity that adjusters may miss in initial inspection.
+Frequently subtle damage that we document with photos and location detail in the written report.

 Fallen-Debris & Impact Survey

-Tree limbs, debris from neighboring properties, and impact damage documented separately from pure wind damage.
-Claim deductible structure can differ; documentation supports correct deductible application.
+Tree limbs, debris from neighboring properties, and impact damage documented separately from pure wind damage, each captured with photos and location notes in the written report.

 Written Damage Report